 Facilities Management continues to support these and more conservation and demand management initiatives.
 The following are a sampling of projects undertaken with conservation outcomes;

 Our newest document, Western's Sustainable Design Guidelines, will help ensure that any major, minor and site construction and renovation projects target efficient energy and water systems.

 Over the past few years, Western targeted to achieve a minimum of a LEED® Silver certification for most of our major construction and renovation projects.
 Since 2014, we have added 8 more LEED® certified buildings, and by 2018, 18% of our building footprint will be comprised of certified green building space.

 topTraining and Education programming

-Western has developed and delivered a variety of training and educational programming for students, staff and faculty, oriented towards energy conservation.
-An example are our Sustainable Building Workshops for graduate students and the Green Building Tours, which have been delivered to dozens of people, teaching them about sustainable design, construction and energy/water efficiency.
+Western has developed and delivered a variety of training and educational programming for students, staff, and faculty, oriented towards energy conservation.
+An example is our Sustainable Building Workshops for graduate students and the Green Building Tours, which have been delivered to dozens of people, teaching them about sustainable design, construction, and energy/water efficiency.

 Over the past few years, the Facilities Management team, in collaboration with other units and areas on campus, have worked on implementing a Demand Management program, which allows us to reduce our electricity consumption used for cooling our buildings.